contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/07_manage/02_remote-agent.md

   reverseProxy.targetUrl=https://192.168.10.130:8080
   ```

-With the standalone Agent, the value of the `reverseProxy.enabled` key should be set to `true`.
+With the standalone agent, the value of the `reverseProxy.enabled` key should be set to `true`.

 ## Start the Agent